DFreeMind/LearnMD/Language/Java/Interview：Spring.md

 The `org.springframework.beans` and `org.springframework.context` packages provide the basis for the Spring Framework’s IoC container.
 The `BeanFactory` interface provides an advanced configuration mechanism capable of managing objects of any nature.
 The `ApplicationContext` interface builds on top of the `BeanFactory` (it is a sub-interface) and adds other functionality such as easier integration with **Spring’s AOP features**, **message resource handling** (for use in internationalization), event propagation, and application-layer specific contexts such as the `WebApplicationContext` for use in web applications.

 The `org.springframework.beans.factory.BeanFactory` is the actual representation of the Spring IoC container that is responsible for containing and otherwise managing the aforementioned beans.
 The **BeanFactory** interface is the central IoC container interface in Spring.

+## What is Spring AOP Proxy?

+A proxy is a well-used design pattern.
+To put it simply, **a proxy is an object that looks like another object, but adds special functionality behind the scene**.

+Spring AOP is proxy-based.
+AOP proxy is an object created by the AOP framework in order to implement the aspect contracts in runtime.

+Spring AOP defaults to using standard JDK dynamic proxies for AOP proxies.
+This enables any interface (or set of interfaces) to be proxied.
+Spring AOP can also use CGLIB proxies.
+This is necessary to proxy classes, rather than interfaces.

+**CGLIB is used by default if a business object does not implement an interface.**

+## What are the different advice types in spring?

+An advice is the implementation of cross-cutting concern which you are interested in applying on other modules of your application.
+Advices are of mainly 5 types :

+1. **Before advice** : Advice that executes before a join point, but which does not have the ability to prevent execution flow proceeding to the join point (unless it throws an exception).
+To use this advice, use `@Before`annotation.
+2. **After returning advice** : Advice to be executed after a join point completes normally.
+For example, if a method returns without throwing an exception.
+To use this advice, use `@AfterReturning` annotation.
+3. **After throwing advice** : Advice to be executed if a method exits by throwing an exception.
+To use this advice, use `@AfterThrowing` annotation.
+4. **After advice** : Advice to be executed regardless of the means by which a join point exits (normal or exceptional return).
+To use this advice, use `@After` annotation.
+5. **Around advice** : Advice that surrounds a join point such as a method invocation.
+This is the most powerful kind of advice.
+To use this advice, use `@Around` annotation.

 ## In how many ways, you can configure Spring into our application?